Gallillio/GPTube/README.md

 ## Acknowledgments

+- To all the video's I've used to showcase this tool.
 - Thanks to OpenAI for providing the API that powers the chatbot functionality.
 - Thanks to Microsoft Azure for the speech services that enhance the user experience.